kWAYTV/steam-vanity-generator-and-checker/README.md

-# Steam Vanity Generator & Checker
+# Steam User/Group Vanity Generator & Checker
- Tool to generate and check steam vanity's, with modes depending on what you need.
+ Tool to generate and check steam vanity's for users and groups, with modes depending on what you need.
 # Set up
 Edit the tool and search for `mode` and `apiKey` (get one from [here](https://steamcommunity.com/dev/apikey))<br />
 Modes are: `og = both modes / check = check only mode / gen = generate only mode`<br />